Ultimate quantum sensitivity in the estimation of the delay between two interfering photons through frequency-resolving sampling: Fisher information

 Notice how the effect of non resolving the frequencies anticipates the integration over all the frequencies of the photons, which is here performed on the probabilities instead of while evaluating the expectation value of the Fisher information in Eq.~\eqref{eq:FisherGen}.
-If we assume that the photons are Gaussian, with spectra given in Eq.~\eqref{eq:GaussianSpectrum}, the probabilities in~\eqref{eq:ProbabilitiesNoFrequency} become